tawsbob/telegram-bot-maker/README.md

 ## Notes
 All updates that remain when the bot is off will be bypassed, it will only react to updates that happen while it is alive, I choose for this architecture to prevent anomalous behavior.

+**This module is in its infancy and still relies on possible help to make it more robust.**